 From haunted hotels to charming guest cottages, New Orleans offers a diverse choice of romantic places to stay.
 Whether you are planning a quick weekend getaway or a longer visit to explore this historic city, it's a good idea to pick a place with a relaxing outdoor pool deck.
-Here is our list of 12 best hotels with pools, in no particular order.
+Here is our list of best New Orleans hotels with pools.

 While staying at Bourbon Orleans, book a table at Roux on Orleans which serves fine contemporary Creole cuisine using fresh seasonal ingredients.
 Try the Bayou Shrimp Pasta and the Louisiana Fried Shrimp Po'Boy.